Yomguithereal/mnemonist/trie.md

 ### #.size

-Number of items in the trie.
+Number of prefixes in the trie.

 ```js
 var trie = new Trie();